blazingdrummer/BakedModpack/README.md

   - Unlocks the multiplayer lobby size (default max = 16, adjustable in config)

 There are dozens of other changes made to the game and additional content, including characters and items, that are not mentioned in this brief overview.
-As previously mentioned, they should all be discoverable and learnable just by playing the game, but if you would like a full spoiler-heavy rundown of all of the changes made, you can find it in the [User's Guide](https://github.com/blazingdrummer/BakedModpack/wiki/User's-Guide).
+As previously mentioned, they should all be discoverable and learnable just by playing the game, but if you would like a full spoiler-heavy rundown (EDIT: COMING SOON) of all of the changes made, you can find it in the [User's Guide](https://github.com/blazingdrummer/BakedModpack/wiki/User's-Guide).

 # Known Issues
 Many of these issues are marked in-game with a wrench icon to indicate they are known.
 Please refer back to this section if you see one.